Sajakhtar/react-daisyui/README.md

 - stacks.js packages and auth - done
 - stacks.js logout
-- fix DaisyUI - could be an issue to react-scripts from 5.0.0 to 4.0.3
+- fix DaisyUI and tailwind - could be an issue to react-scripts from 5.0.0 to 4.0.3 -